 - We created an ever-evolving definition of mindfulness that we intend to be accessible to and inclusive of all backgrounds and viewpoints.

-- All of our classes are trauma informed by default unless specifically noted and we offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities.
+- All of our classes are trauma informed by default unless specifically noted and we can offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities by demand.

-- We offer public classes and continuing education for mindfulness professionals directly addressing DEI and trauma.
+- We offer public classes and continuing education for mindfulness professionals directly addressing DEIBA and trauma.

 - Our practice space and building are ADA compliant and we can enable live closed captioning for our online offerings upon advance request.